Iron486/Clean_messy_room_classification/README.md

 - [CNN_augmented_dataset_with_dropout.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/CNN_augmented_dataset_with_dropout.ipynb) similar to the last one, but I **modified** some **parameters and hyperparameters**.
 - [Bonus_exercise.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/Bonus_exercise.ipynb) that is an exercise that I did only for curiosity, calculating the average number of red,blue and green component for each pixel within the images on the train dataset.
 I also calculated the standard deviation of the value of each pixel, considering all the images of the train dataset.

+I tried some basic machine learning algorithms, too (such as RandomForestClassifier, SVMa and logistic regression).
+However, I obtained very bad results on validation dataset (less than 80 % accuracy and 60 % recall) with a large overfitting.

-Below, I reported the training curves represented for the ANN, CNN and CNN with augmented dataset and a brief description of the used methods.
+Below, I reported the training curves represented for the ANN, CNN and CNN with augmented dataset, along with a brief description of the used methods.
 The first deep learning algorithm that I used, was a simple **Artificial Neural Network**.

 Here, the obtained training curve can be observed: